 - Larson Gallery is always on view to the public because it is located in the hallway entrance to the Scandinavian Cultural Center.
 It consists of 5 custom-made, locked display cabinets.

 The exhibitions change at the Scandinavian Cultural Center approximately every other month.
-Many exhibitions are curated by the Director of the SCC, along with volunteer members of the Exhibition Committee, and with input from the Scandinavian Area Studies faculty.
-A student curated exhibition series was inaugurated in February of 2014 with an exhibition about the Sami and will continue in October of 2014 with an exhibition about the Sustainability movement in Scandinavia.
-Both of these are based on research PLU students have conducted.
+Many exhibitions are curated by the Director of the SCC, along with volunteer members of the Exhibition Committee, and with input from the Nordic Studies faculty.

 The Scandinavian Cultural Center also is proud to host traveling exhibition and special exhibition developed elsewhere in the United States and Scandinavia.
 Typically, these have been modern art exhibitions.